objetos/p5.quadrille.js/README.md

   function mousePressed() {
     q.randomize() // Step 4: Interact
   }

-  new p5()
 </script>
 ```

-You can run the example by opening the HTML file in a browser, or by using [VSCodium](https://vscodium.com/) (recommended) or [Visual Studio Code](https://code.visualstudio.com/) with the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+You can run the example, which uses global mode, by opening the `index.html` file in a browser, or by using [VSCodium](https://vscodium.com/) (recommended) or [Visual Studio Code](https://code.visualstudio.com/) with the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 ## npm (ESM)